onap/dcaegen2/docs/sections/services/ves-http/tls-authentication.rst

     * *collector.keystore.file.location* - a path to jks key store containing certificates which can be used for TLS handshake
     * *collector.keystore.passwordfile* - a path to file containing a password for the key store

-    * *collector.keystore.alias* - a name of a certificate from a key store which VES will use during TLS handshake
+Property *auth.method* is used to manage security mode, possible configuration: noAuth, basicAuth, certOnly, certBasicAuth

+    * *auth.method=noAuth* is used to disable https mode
+    * *auth.method=certOnly* is used to enable mutual TLS authentication
-Property *header.authflag=1* may by used along *collector.service.secure.clientauth=1* in order to enable mutual TLS authentication and basic HTTP authentication.
+    * *auth.method=certBasicAuth* is used to enable mutual TLS authentication or/and basic HTTPs authentication
+    * *auth.method=basicAuth* is used to enable basic HTTPs authentication